Charlotta Sörenstam

 Petra Charlotta Sörenstam (born 16 April 1973) is a retired Swedish professional golfer.
 As an amateur competing for the Texas Longhorns, she won the NCAA Division I Championship individual title.
 As a professional, she won one tournament on the LPGA Tour and represented Europe in the Solheim Cup.
 Her elder sister by three years, Annika, is a Hall of Fame golfer.

-Early years
+Early life

 Sörenstam was born in Bro near Stockholm, Sweden.
 Her father Tom was an IBM executive and her mother Gunilla worked in a bank.

 The Sörenstam family began playing golf at Viksjö Golf Club in Jakobsberg, north of Stockholm and later switched to nearby Bro-Bålsta Golf Club, opened in 1980, initially with a 9-hole course.
 At the age of 9, she shared her first set of golf clubs with her sister.
 Annika got the odd numbered clubs and Charlotta the even.

 At the European Tour tournament Scandinavian Enterprise Open in Stockholm in July 1986, the Sörenstam sisters tried to be volunteer caddies and were asked to stand in a line with all other candidates.
 When all male volunteer caddies finally had been chosen by the tournament professionals, three teen-age girls were left without a bag yet.
 It was Charlotta, Annika and Fanny Sunesson.